 The minor is an interdisciplinary program designed to allow Penn State students majoring in any discipline to additionally engage in sustained exploration of critical global health theories, concepts, issues, and interventions.

 As part of the minor, students complete a field work experience that is designed to give students an opportunity to translate knowledge obtained in the classroom in a practical setting and further nurture their cultural awareness and sensitivity.

 The minor is open to any Penn State student who is enrolled at the University Park campus and who has declared a major field of study (students from any department or college in the University are eligible to apply).
 Students admitted to the GLBHL minor must be willing to plan, fund (fully or partially), and engage in substantial fieldwork experience, either internationally or domestically, for a period of approximately six weeks.

 The minor has an 21 credit requirement with prescribed and supporting courses.

 Global Health is a competitive minor, and not every student who applies will necessarily be admitted.
 Students will be admitted into the minor at the start of the fall semester of each calendar year and must be at least fifth semester standing at the time of commencing the minor.

 Review full details of applying for the Global Health Minor.

-For questions about the minor, please follow the appointment procedures to get in touch with the minor coordinator.
+For questions about the minor, please follow the appointment procedures to get in touch with the minor director.